2008 Seattle Seahawks season: Week 1: at Buffalo Bills

 The Seahawks began their 2008 campaign on the road against the Buffalo Bills.
-In the first quarter, Seattle trailed early as Bills RB Marshawn Lynch got a 21-yard TD run.
-In the second quarter, the Seahawks continued to struggle as WR/PR Roscoe Parrish returned a punt 63 yards for a touchdown.
-Seattle responded with QB Matt Hasselbeck completing a 20-yard TD pass to WR Nate Burleson.
+In the first quarter, Seattle trailed early as Bills running back Marshawn Lynch got a 21-yard touchdown run.
+In the second quarter, the Seahawks continued to struggle as wide receiver/punt returner Roscoe Parrish returned a punt 63 yards for a touchdown.
+Seattle responded with quarterback Matt Hasselbeck completing a 20-yard touchdown pass to wide receiver Nate Burleson.
 Buffalo closed out the half with kicker Rian Lindell getting a 35-yard and a 38-yard field goal.
 In the third quarter, the Seahawks replied with kicker Olindo Mare nailing a 45-yard field goal.
 However, the Bills pulled a trick play on Seattle.
-Appearing to go for a 32-yard field goal, Buffalo's holder (punter Brian Moorman) instead threw a 19-yard TD pass to DE Ryan Denney.
-The Bills pulled away with QB Trent Edwards completing a 30-yard TD pass to TE Robert Royal.
+Appearing to go for a 32-yard field goal, Buffalo's holder (punter Brian Moorman) instead threw a 19-yard touchdown pass to defensive end Ryan Denney.
+The Bills pulled away with quarterback Trent Edwards completing a 30-yard touchdown pass to tight end Robert Royal.

 With the loss, the Seahawks began their season at 0–1.

 Week 2: vs. San Francisco 49ers

 Hoping to rebound from their road loss to the Bills, the Seahawks played their Week 2 home opener their NFC West foe, the San Francisco 49ers.
-In the first quarter, the 'Hawks RB Julius Jones got a 27-yard TD run, along with DT Craig Terrill returning a fumble 10 yards for a touchdown.
+In the first quarter, the Seahawks running back Julius Jones got a 27-yard touchdown run, along with defensive tackle Craig Terrill returning a fumble 10 yards for a touchdown.
 The 49ers would reply with kicker Joe Nedney getting a 26-yard field goal.
 In the second quarter, Nedney gave San Francisco a 28-yard field goal.
 Seattle responded with kicker Olindo Mare getting a 51-yard field goal.
-The 49ers would hack away at the lead as QB J. T. O'Sullivan completed a 3-yard TD pass to WR Bryant Johnson, yet the Seahawks closed out the half with Mare's 38-yard field goal.
+The 49ers would hack away at the lead as quarterback J. T. O'Sullivan completed a 3-yard touchdown pass to wide receiver Bryant Johnson, yet the Seahawks closed out the half with Mare's 38-yard field goal.

-In the third quarter, San Francisco took the lead with LB Patrick Willis returning an interception 86 yards for a touchdown, along with RB Frank Gore's 2-yard TD run.
-Seattle regained the lead as RB T. J. Duckett made a 1-yard TD run, along with Mare kicking a 32-yard field goal.
+In the third quarter, San Francisco took the lead with linebacker Patrick Willis returning an interception 86 yards for a touchdown, along with running back Frank Gore's 2-yard touchdown run.
+Seattle regained the lead as running back T. J. Duckett made a 1-yard touchdown run, along with Mare kicking a 32-yard field goal.
 However, the 49ers tied the game with Nedney's 28-yard field goal.
 In overtime, San Francisco's Nedney nailed the game-winning 40-yard field goal.

 With the loss, the Seahawks fell to 0–2.

 Julius Jones (26 carries for 127 yards and a touchdown) got his first 100-yard game since Week 14 of 2006.